hanami/guides/content/v2.3/introduction/building-a-web-app.md

 To delete a book we will only need one action, destroy.

 First, let's update our routes.
-We could add `:delete` to our only list, but we can just remove the only list as we will have implemented all actions a resource provides ([:index, :show, :new, :create, :edit, :update, :delete]).
+We could add `:destroy` to our only list, but we can just remove the only list as we will have implemented all actions a resource provides ([:index, :show, :new, :create, :edit, :update, :destroy]).

 ```ruby
 # config/routes.rb